01-edu/public/subjects/mouse-trap/README.md

   - the JS script which will enable you to run your code.

-- the CSS file [mouse-trap.css](./mouse-trap.css) feel free to use those as they are, or modify them.
+- feel free to use the CSS file [mouse-trap.css](./mouse-trap.css) as it is or you can also modify it.

 ### Expected result